Florida SPRING Break:

 Note: no alcohol allowed, only non-disposable containers for food and drinks, reservations required ($10 per person for private vessel)

-At Weeki Wachee you have the best of both worlds – an Old Florida attraction plus the deepest freshwater cave system in the country.
-Since the 1940s, this classic theme park has been drawing tourists with it’s water park and mermaid show.
-But you’ll quickly float away from the crowds when you launch your inflatable paddle board into the crystal-clear Weeki Wachee River, shaded with cypress, oaks and Florida palms.
-Wildlife is abundant, including turtles, otters, storks and pelicans.
-You may even see a manatee if you’re paddling November through March.
-It’s a 5.5-mile point to point paddle with a shuttle to get you back.
+At Weeki Wachee, you have the best of both worlds – an Old Florida attraction plus the deepest freshwater cave system in the country.
+Since the 1940s, this classic theme park has been drawing tourists with its water park and mermaid show.
+But you’ll quickly float away from the crowds when you launch your paddle board into the crystal-clear Weeki Wachee River, shaded with cypress, oaks, and Florida palms.
+Wildlife is abundant, including turtles, otters, storks, and pelicans.
+You may even see a manatee if you’re paddling from November through March.
+It’s a 5.5-mile point-to-point paddle with a shuttle to get you back.
 It should be noted – they won’t take your board.
 An inflatable paddle board in a backpack would be a better choice, but it’s up to the driver.
 Most people send one person back to get the car or leave their boats in Roger’s Park and come back in their car to pick them up.
 Plan for a three- to four-hour trip.

 2. Crystal River

 Location: 1.5 hours north of Tampa, 1.5 hours west of Orlando